 Rani did not care how the fire had begun.
-She only cared that the newborn flames had been licked to full life by the spring-time winds.
-The blaze had fed on winter-dry wood, eating its way through entire streets of the city.
+She cared only that the newborn flames had been licked to full life by the spring-time winds.
+The blaze had fed on winter-dry wood, devouring entire streets of the city.
 Good people had died trying to protect their families, and fine trade goods had disappeared in smoke.

-In the end, the fire was only stopped by an experimental engine created by Davin, one of King Halaravilli’s retainers.
-That massive machine, intended for war, had saved some few Morenian lives, bringing down rows and rows of buildings with explosive charges, collapsing wood and mud and wattle so that the fire had nothing to consume, nowhere to go.
-Even Davin’s creation might not have been sufficient, though, if not for a furious spring storm that flooded the darkened and charred streets after three days of fire.
+In the end, the fire was stopped only by an experimental engine created by Davin, one of King Halaravilli’s retainers.
+That massive machine, intended for war, had saved Morenian lives, bringing down rows and rows of buildings with explosive charges, collapsing wood and mud and wattle so the fire had nothing to consume, nowhere to go.
+Even Davin’s creation might not have been sufficient, if not for a furious spring storm that flooded the darkened and charred streets after three days of fire.

 Moren was crippled, wounded almost to death.
-The city faced a new year and old terrors – starvation, freezing cold, madness.
+The city faced a new year and old terrors—starvation, freezing cold, madness.
 The Pilgrims’ Bell tolled as refugees huddled in the palace courtyard, on the darkened flagstones of the old marketplace, in ramshackle doorways and unsafe structures.
-Children were sick, and the leeches who tended the survivors identified a new disease – firelung.
-The sickness was first brought on by breathing heated air or too much soot, but then it spread to others, to people who were exhausted and hopeless.
+Children were sick, and the leeches who tended the survivors identified a new disease—firelung.
+The sickness was first brought on by breathing too much soot or heated air, but then it spread to others, to people who were exhausted and hopeless.
 Firelung killed if its victims did not receive rest and warmth and good, nourishing food.
 Often, it killed, even if the patients were cared for.

 The only shred of grace from all the Thousand Gods, was that the cathedral had been spared.
 The cathedral and the Nobles’ Quarter, and the palace compound.
 Moren had the tools to rebuild, if it dared.